TheBerlinMan/Blackjack/readme.md

 n/a

 #### Icebox:
+- [] create 'sit down' and 'walk away' elements/phases to the game
 - [] add 'double' option for player
 - [] add 'split' option for player
 - [] add 'surrender' option for player